You have finally taken the plunge and decided that you’re getting started on your own small business!

 Income Tax treatment.

-- In Australia, all non exempt companies pay tax.
-There is no United States flow through scheme.
+In Australia, all non exempt companies pay tax.
+Australia has no United States flow through scheme.
 Instead, an imputation credit scheme operates that effectively provides a credit to owners of any tax the company pays.
-These credits are attached to dividends and effectively results in the owner paying tax only once.
+These credits are attached to dividends, effectively resulting in the owner paying tax only once.